gnocman/m246/app/code/SmartOSC/GroupOrder/README.md

 # Magento 2 Group Order extension

-Group Order Extension is based on the idea of Share Cart Extension

 Group Order Extension helps customers in ordering their shopping cart with friends and family as well.
 This is a supportive method to promote store’s conversion rate via the existing users, and this can significantly contribute to the revenue of the store.

+- Many people can order the same cart
+- Share subcategory as you like
-- Share shopping cart quickly
+- Share link Group Order quickly
-- Shortly review purchasing cart
+- Update cart share current quickly

 ## 1. Documentation